rulewis/journey-optimizer.en/help/using/administration.md

 ## Sub-domain delegation

-For any new subdomain to be used in Customer Journey Management, the first step will be to delegate it.
+For any new subdomain to be used in [!DNL Journey Optimizer], the first step will be to delegate it.
 You need to reach out to your Adobe technical contact.

 When implementing a solution, there are requirements for externally-facing components: these include setting up links and web pages to be tracked, displaying mirror pages, etc.